 What to Pack for the Thailand Rainy Season

-- Your rainy season essentials should include airy outfits made from natural fibers like cotton or linen.
+- Your rainy season essentials should include breathable outfits made from natural fibers such as cotton or linen.

-- Add a foldable raincoat, grippy waterproof shoes, and a waterproof pouch for your phone or passport.
+- Add a lightweight rain jacket, waterproof shoes with good grip, and a waterproof pouch for valuables.

 Things to Do During the Rainy Season